yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 : Specify the fault tolerance for the cluster.
 This flag can accept one of the following values: zone, region, cloud.
 For example, when the flag is set to zone (`--fault_tolerance=zone`), yugabyted applies zone fault tolerance to the cluster, placing the nodes in three different zones, if available.

 --constraint_value *data-placement-constraint-value*
 : Specify the data placement and preferred region(s) for the YugabyteDB cluster.
 This is an optional flag.
 The flag takes comma-separated values in the format `cloud.region.zone:priority`.
 The priority is an integer and is optional, and determines the preferred region(s) in order of preference.
-You must specify the same number of data placement values as the replication factor (RF).
+You must specify the same number of data placement values as the [replication factor](../../../architecture/key-concepts/#replication-factor-rf).

 --rf *replication-factor*
 : Specify the replication factor for the cluster.
 This is an optional flag which takes a value of `3` or `5`.